acmbpdc/coding-bootcamp/sessions/01-introduction-to-command-line/README.md

     telnet 172.16.22.5
     ```

-If you have followed the above instructions, you would have successfully connected to the telnet server.
+If you have followed the above instructions, you would have *successfully connected to the telnet server*.

 Enter your credentials to access your workspace.

-Once successfully authenticated, you should see the following prompt:
+Once *successfully authenticated*, you should see the following prompt:

 ```
 [username@linuxbpdc1 ~]$
 ```

+This is where we input commands.

+By default we are provided with a [Bash](https://www.gnu.org/software/bash/) terminal.

+>   #### Bash
+>
+>   When we input commands, the *bash interpreter* figures out what we are trying to do and requests the *operating system* to get it done.

 ---

 ## Basics

+#### `echo`

 Use the `echo` command to print stuff